RustCrypto/hashes/README.md

 # RustCrypto hashes [![Build Status](https://travis-ci.org/RustCrypto/hashes.svg?branch=master)](https://travis-ci.org/RustCrypto/hashes)
 Collection of [cryptographic hash functions][1] written in pure Rust.

-All algorithms split into separate crates and implemented using traits from [`digest`](https://docs.rs/digest/) crate.
-Additionally all crates do not require the standard library (i.e. `no_std` capable) and can be easily used for bare-metal programming.
+All algorithms reside in the separate crates and implemented using traits from [`digest`](https://docs.rs/digest/) crate.
+Additionally all crates do not require the standard library (i.e. `no_std` capable) and can be easily used for bare-metal or WebAssembly programming.

 ## Supported algorithms
-**Note:** For new applications, or where compatibility with other existing standards is not a primary concern, we strongly recommend either BLAKE2, SHA-2 or SHA-3.
+**Note:** For new applications, or where compatibility with other existing standards is not a primary concern, we strongly recommend to use either BLAKE2, SHA-2 or SHA-3.

 | Name     | Alt name   | Crates.io  | Documentation  | [Security Level] |
 | ------------- |:-------------:| :-----:| :-----:| :-----:|